 What shape should I follow?

 With this in mind, I have made sure the cones are strong enough to support at least two ice cream scoops.
 Any more than that, I would suggest making a basket to accommodate more scoops.
-Rolled wafers are more of a decoration, rather than a vehicle for the ice cream, but they look so impressive on top of an ice cream sundae or a banana split.

 Decorating the gluten-free ice cream cones

-Honestly, I had a lot of fun making these cones and decorating them with melted chocolate and choosing between crushed nuts, sprinkles or more chocolate decorations to stick on the warm chocolate.
+Honestly, I have a lot of fun making these cones and decorating them with melted chocolate and choosing between crushed nuts, sprinkles or more chocolate decorations to stick on the warm chocolate.
 If you’re looking for a fun activity to do with your children, then this is a great one to get their decorative imagination going with the reward of enjoying ice cream.

 Gluten-Free Ice Cream Cones